 To be found compliant with CoC Standards 5.3-5.6, synoptic operative reports must use the exact wording as the data elements and responses listed in the 2020 Standards.
-However, programs may add more data elements and responses as desired.
+However, programs may include additional data elements and responses in synoptic format in the operative report as desired.
 These additional data elements would not impact compliance.